lupyuen/lupyuen.github.io/src/spi2.md

 1. It's the __only driver__ in the RF Category

-    (Easier to modify the Makefile and Kconfig)
+    (Quick to modify the Makefile and Kconfig)

+Remember to move our driver to the correct category before releasing it!

 ![dat-31r5-sp is the simplest smallest SPI Device Driver](https://lupyuen.github.io/images/spi2-interface7.png)